 The standards about Earth’s Place in the Universe help students understand the universe and its stars, Earth and the solar system, and the history of planet Earth.
 Students examine the processes governing the formation, evolution, and workings of the solar system and universe.

 Earth’s Systems standards help students explain phenomena related to Earth materials and systems, plate tectonics and large-scale system interactions, the roles of water in Earth’s surface processes, and weather and climate.
 Students develop models and explanations for the ways that feedbacks between different Earth systems control the appearance of Earth’s surface.
-Central to this is the tension between internal systems, which are largely responsible for creating land at Earth’s surface, and the sun-driven surface systems that tear down the land through weathering and erosion.
+Central to this is the tension between internal systems, which are largely responsible for creating land at Earth’s surface, and the Sun-driven surface systems that tear down the land through weathering and erosion.
 Students begin to examine the ways that human activities cause feedbacks that create changes to other systems.
 Students understand the system interactions that control weather and climate, with a major emphasis on the mechanisms and implications of climate change.
 Students model the flow of energy between different components of the weather system and chemical cycles such as the carbon cycle.

 Standards about Earth and Human Activity help students understand natural resources, natural hazards, human impact on Earth systems, and global climate change.
 Students understand the complex and significant interdependencies between humans and the rest of Earth’s systems through the impacts of natural hazards, our dependencies on natural resources, and the significant environmental impacts of human activities.
 Students apply engineering design and the analysis of geoscience data to examine solutions to challenges facing long-term human sustainability on Earth.